SMPyBandits/SMPyBandits/index.rst

         note =    {Code at https://github.com/SMPyBandits/SMPyBandits/, documentation at http://banditslilian.gforge.inria.fr/}
     }

-I also wrote a small paper to present *AlgoBandits*, and I will send it to `JOSS <http://joss.theoj.org/>`_.
+I also wrote a small paper to present *SMPyBandits*, and I will send it to `JOSS <http://joss.theoj.org/>`_.
-The paper can be consulted `here on my website <https://perso.crans.org/besson/articles/AlgoBandits.pdf>`_.
+The paper can be consulted `here on my website <https://perso.crans.org/besson/articles/SMPyBandits.pdf>`_.

 ----